coloringchaos/object-fall-16/assignments/lab-4.md

 # **Lab 4 is due before class on Tuesday September 20th.**

 Your blog response should include a *clear* video of your working circuit and a brief description of what you made.
+Also post your code (a screenshot is ok).
 Submit a link to your blog post on Edmodo.